SeiyaMatsuda/Font-Generation-with-Missing-Impression-Labels/README.md

-# Font Generation with Missing ImpressionLabels(ICPR2022)
+# Font Generation with Missing Impression Labels(ICPR2022)
-This repository provides PyTorch implementation for [**Impressions2Font (Imp2Font)**](https://arxiv.org/abs/2103.10036).Given an *impression word*, Imp2Font can generate the appropriate style font image.
-Accepted as input are single *impression word*,  multiple *impression words* and *impression words* that can be represented by pre-trained word2vec.
+This repository provides PyTorch implementation for [**Font Generation with Missing Impression Labels**]([https://arxiv.org/abs/2103.10036](https://arxiv.org/abs/2203.10348)).
+Given an *impression labels*, our proposed model can generate the appropriate style font image.
+This paper proposes a font generation model that is robust against missing impression labels.